Home

 ———

 Mohamed Ibrahim is a corps member for the Related Press/Report for America Statehouse Information Initiative.
-Report for America is a nonprofit nationwide service program that locations journalists in local newsrooms to report on undercovered points.
+Report for America is a nonprofit nationwide service program that places journalists in local newsrooms to report on undercovered issues.

 ———